It is health that is real wealth and not pieces of gold and silver. - Mahatma Gandhi

 The Utah Health Education Core Curriculum emphasizes developing positive, life-long, health-related attitudes and behaviors.
 Although these attitudes and behaviors begin in the home, the school, in partnership with local school boards and community agencies, can provide support and reinforcement for parents and families.
 The primary goal of health education in the state of Utah is to develop the knowledge, skills, and behaviors essential to become health-literate.
 A health-literate person understands the medically accurate principles of health promotion, and disease prevention and is able to apply the knowledge to personal attitudes and behaviors that support healthy living.

 Please nominate a teacher, or yourself, who is using innovative and exciting methods to engage students in health and physical education.
 Each month a teacher will be chosen as the Spotlight and be featured in the monthly Health and Physical Education Newsletter.
-Fill in the Teacher Spotlight for Health or Physical Education to complete the nomination.
+Fill in the Teacher Spotlight for Health or Physical Education Google Form to complete the nomination.